 Of course, the answer is yes we see Whales and Dolphins!
-Primarily we see Gray whales, however, last season our Captains and Whalers also spotted Finback, Sperm, Blue, Humpback, Minke, Orcas, and False Killer whales.
-Additionally, we do see pods of Dolphins including: Risso’s, Common, Pacific White Sided, and Bottlenose Dolphins.
-Our captains will also highlight other wildlife such as Sea Lions, various fish like Mola Mola (Sunfish), and a variety of marine birds such as Herons, Brown Booby, Pelicans and Sea gulls.
+Primarily we see Gray whales, however, last season our Captains and Whalers also spotted Finback, Blue, Humpback, Minke, Sperm, Orcas, and False Killer whales.
+Additionally, we often see pods of Dolphins including: Risso’s, Common, Pacific White-Sided, and Bottlenose Dolphins.
+Our captains will also highlight other wildlife such as Sea Lions, various fish like Mola Mola (Sunfish), and a variety of marine birds such as Herons, Terns, Pelicans and Gulls.

 Which cruise is better, the morning or the afternoon?

 Your chances of seeing whales are the same on the morning or afternoon cruise.
 However, the afternoon cruise almost always has more passengers aboard.
 If you want to cruise with less people, choose the morning trip.